 While not exactly a cure, using a clinical deodorant can help to reduce the problem.
 Apply to parts of the body that are most sweaty, not only your underarms.
 These can include your feet, groin, and back.

-BHRT (Bio-identical hormone replacement therapy) can be an effective way to reduce some of the symptoms of menopause, such as night sweats.
+Hormone replacement therapy may reduce some of the symptoms of menopause, such as night sweats.
 Talk to one of our doctors at the Australian Menopause Centre if you’re considering this option, as they will be able to discuss the risks involved, as well the potential benefits.
-If you are experiencing severe symptoms, this could be an effective treatment plan.

 There are mixed results and differing opinions on the use of natural herbs as remedies for menopause, however there are a few which are commonly used to treat its symptoms.
 Dong Quai is the second most widely used herb in China, and can be beneficial for hot flushes and vaginal dryness.
 St John’s Wort can be used for mood swings, depression, relaxation, and can be drunk as a tea or found in supplements.
 Ginseng treats fatigue, anxiety and stress, while Chasteberry reduces symptoms such as hot flushes.
 These herbs may provide relief from some symptoms of menopause.